hgmccall/crash-severity-analysis/README.md

 ### Day vs. Night Trends

 Most accidents occurred during daytime hours, though further analysis could be conducted to compare severity rates between daytime and nighttime incidents.

 ---

-## Challenges & Solutions

-### Challenge: Large Dataset Size

-The original dataset contained more than 7 million records and dozens of variables, making analysis and visualization difficult.

-### Solution

-The dataset was filtered to North Carolina records and unnecessary columns were removed to improve performance and simplify analysis.

----

-### Challenge: Numerous Weather Categories

-The dataset contained many similar weather descriptions that made visualizations difficult to interpret.

-### Solution

-Weather conditions were grouped into broader categories such as Clear, Cloudy, Rain, and Snow/Ice to improve readability and analytical consistency.

----

-## Key Learnings

-Through this project I gained experience with:

-- Data cleaning and preprocessing
-- Exploratory data analysis
-- Feature engineering
-- Data visualization
-- Large dataset manipulation
-- Pandas DataFrame operations
-- Statistical interpretation of visualizations
-- Communicating analytical findings

----